ethansirois/uiuc_vpn_script/README.md

 Please visit the folder for the course that you want to use the automatic VPN&SSH connection to.
 In there, select your OS.
-In that folder you should see a README.md with specific information for that specific course.
+In that folder you should see a README.md with specific information and guidance for utilizing the script for that specific course.
 NOTE: I believe that Windows users can use the Linux scripts if they use ```wsl``` to emulate Linux, and then run the scripts.
 I could be pretty wrong on that though.
 It has not been tested (to my knowledge...).

 Note that if SSH hangs (it is just sitting there and nothing is happening for ~10 seconds), just hit CTRL-C to cancel the process, and try running the script again.
 This is a bug that happens every once in a while with the script that I am working to fix.
 It shouldn’t be an issue, but just might require you to rerun the script.